andreino7/material-filesystem/README.md

 * Listing a directory content
 * Creating empty files
 * Removing files or directories
-* Appending content to files or write at specific positions.
+* Appending all content to a file.
+* Write in chunks or at specific file offset.
 * Reading all content of a file
 * Reading a file in chunks and/or starting from a specific postion.
 * Moving (rename) a file or directory to a new location and automatically resolves any name conflict.